 1) Identify potential tourist attractions.

-2) Develop the areas to international standards (eg. building hygienic beach huts for tourists to rest or spend the night)
+2) Develop and conserve the areas to international standards (eg. building hygienic beach huts for tourists to rest or spend the night)

 3) Market tourist areas at a national and international level.

 4) Work continually with local people and tourists to protect and develop: